TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 ### Transforming Graph

-We finally present transforming a graph.
+We finally present how to transform a graph.
 Firstly, we need to cache `globalDefsCache`, `typeMap` and `sourceMap`.
 Then, we reify the top-level block similar to what we do in the previous section (Transforming Blocks).
 In addition, we assert that the top-level block has only one input.
-We then call `wrapGraph(graph)`, which calls the `apply` method of the super class to traverse the graph.
+We then call `wrapGraph(graph)`, which calls the `apply` method of the superclass to traverse the graph.
 Lastly, we transform the `res` of the top-level block.
 Finally, we need to merge the old and new metadata and return the transformed graph.

 ```scala
 def transform(graph: Graph): Graph = {